One such extremely powerful one is the FILTER function.

 For example, if you want to get every 4th row from the dataset, here is the formula:

-Using FILTER function, you can use conditions such as the data points (or records) should be above or below average.
+Using the FILTER function, you can use conditions such as whether data points (or records) should be above or below average.

 Suppose you have a dataset as shown below: